Since July 1985, I have worked on a variety of tasks at STScI, including:

 Phase II observing program design/development and implementation

-helping design Hubble ACS Ultra-Deep Field as a member of the HUDF Working Group, and its parallel ultra-deep fields in WFPC2 (deepest UV images at the time) and NICMOS (deepest near-IR images at the time) with Massimo Stiavelli.
+Helping design Hubble ACS Ultra-Deep Field as a member of the HUDF Working Group, and its parallel ultra-deep fields in WFPC2 (deepest UV images ever at the time) and NICMOS (deepest near-IR images ever at the time) with Massimo Stiavelli.

 Since switching to INS (the Instruments Division at STScI) in 2004, I have worked on a variety of instrument-related tasks, including:

-ACS and WFPC2 calibration in general, and the original automated ACS superbias and superdark calibration pipeline (with Mike Swam, Max Mutchler, and Marco Sirianni).
+ACS and WFPC2 calibration in general, and former lead partner for ACS in the original automated ACS superbias and superdark calibration pipeline (with Mike Swam, Max Mutchler, and Marco Sirianni).

 WFC3 Thermal Vacuum testing for SM4 at NASA's GSFC